-Section 27(2) of the Companies Act No. 71 of 2008 provides that the first financial year of a company begins on the date that the incorporation of the company is registered, as stated in its registration certificate, and ends on the date set out in the Notice of Incorporation, which may not be more than 15 months after the date of its incorporation.
-Section 27(4)(c) of the Companies Act provides that the board of a company may change its financial year end at any time but the date as changed may not result in a financial year ending more than 15 months after the end of the preceding financial year.
+Section 27(2) of the Companies Act 71 of 2008 provides that the first financial year of a company begins on the date that the incorporation of the company is registered, as stated in its registration certificate, and ends on the date set out in the Notice of Incorporation, which may not be more than 15 months after the date of its incorporation.
+Section 27(4)(c) of the Companies Act provides that when the board of a company changes its financial year the date as changed may not result in a financial year ending more than 15 months after the end of the preceding financial year.